abiTheProgrammer/housing-rec-system/docs/README.md

 **User Financial Needs**: Input user financial status and expectations such as ...

-**Recommendations**: House recommendations based on User needs and House features such as ...
+**Recommendations**: House recommendations based on User needs and House features such as location, price, rent estimate, and more.

 **Feedback Loop**: Continuous improvement through user feedback and interaction to improve model behavior.